-Have you ever thought what all it takes to create a website?
-Well, if you are a designer, then you must probably know that building some website that is not only easy to use but also seems beautiful at the same time takes a lot of efforts, time, and resources.
-The worst part is that sometimes, even after investing so much in the website, visitor disapproves the website.
-In case, you are looking forward to create a SaaS website (Software as a Service) then you should take in to consideration a few elements.
+Have you ever thought about what all it takes to create a website?
+Well, if you are a designer, then you must probably know that building a website that is not only easy to use but also looks beautiful at the same time, takes a lot of effort, time, and resources.
+The worst part is that sometimes, even after investing so much on the website, visitor disapproves of the website.
+In case you are looking forward to creating a SaaS website (Software as a Service), then you should take into consideration a few elements.

 A Killer Value Proposition

-“what you do + why you do it best = value proposition”
+“what you do + why you do it best = value proposition.”

 Have a look at a few examples.
-Salesforce and Sendgrid are very well implying why they are best.
+Salesforce and Sendgrid are very well implying why they are the best.

 Consider the latter, where the company explains it all in a single sentence.
 Sendgrid says: